Healthcare Digital Marketing for Software: Why Work with an Agency?

 Flexibility and Scalability

-Flexibility and scalability go hand in hand, and both are another reason that working with an agency can be beneficial.
+Flexibility and scalability go hand in hand, and both are other reasons that working with an agency can be beneficial.
 As previously mentioned, healthcare is only going to continue pivoting this year, so software companies may need to frequently shift how they’re reaching out to their audiences.

 An agency can be more flexible with the changing needs of your company.
 For example, you may want to initially focus on redesigning your website.
 Later, you may need to work on content creation.
 On the other hand, if you were to hire an in-house marketer or freelancer, their expertise may be limited to only one area, which can limit their ability to be flexible for different projects and your company’s changing needs.